BHS Course Catalog

 Fee: None – a graphing calculator (TI-84 or equivalent) is required.

-Advanced Algebra Honors is the capstone algebra course designed to prepare college-bound students for college entrance exams and other higher-level math courses.
+Advanced Algebra Honors is the capstone algebra course designed to prepare college bound students for college entrance exams and other higher-level math courses.
 The course makes regular use of the graphing calculator to make technology an integral part of the problem-solving process.
 The honors level course is for the student who shows exceptional mathematics ability and is willing to be challenged to think critically.
-Participation in the mathematics competition is highly encouraged.
+Participation in the Mathematics competition is highly encouraged.
+Topics include: complex numbers and radicals, quadratic structure, advanced systems of equations & inequalities, rational exponents, rational expressions & equations, functions, graphing & solving polynomials equations with degree greater than 2, properties of exponential functions & logarithmic functions, solving logarithmic & exponential functions, and conic sections.

 Transitions to College Math (1 Sem, 1 Credit)

-Prerequisite: 3 Math Credits
+Prerequisite: 3 math credits

-Level: Sr
+Level: Senior

 Fee: None – a graphing calculator (TI-84 or equivalent) is required.

-Transitions to College Mathematics is designed for those students who need additional preparation and review in order to be college and career-ready in mathematics.
+Transitions to College Mathematics is designed for those students who need additional preparation and review in order to be college and career ready in mathematics.
 The course is specifically designed to help prepare students for college placement exams that are used at most colleges and universities to determine what courses freshmen may register for.

 Precalculus with Trigonometry (2 terms, 1 credit)